-I moved back to the US, and to DC, in 2016.
+I moved back to the US, and to DC, in 2016, and then served as the Fellowship Program Director at Sojourners from 2017-2019.
 I now seek to connect disparate things through metaphor.
 The more I practice contemplative prayer and poetry, both of which engage images and metaphor, the more wonder, creativity, and hope I discover in the world.
 Indeed, the process of receiving and creating beauty this season has helped to bring healing from past traumas.
+One way I’m currently seeking that healing is by pursuing a Master of Fine Arts in poetry from Spalding University.
 In short, I believe poetry makes a difference in the face of uncertainty, and I’m creating space here to explore why that is.

 Sign Up For My Newsletter!

-Submit your email address below for my free quarterly newsletter, which contains exclusive content such as:
+Submit your email address below for my free newsletter that I send out on the 27th of every month, which contains exclusive content such as: